awsdocs/amazon-connect-admin-guide/doc_source/setup-queued-callback.md

 # Set up queued callback<a name="setup-queued-callback"></a>

 You can create contact flows that provide the ability for customers to leave their phone number and get a callback from an agent\.

 Here's how queued callback works:

 1. When a customer leaves their number it's put in a queue and then routed to the next available agent\.

 1. After an agent accepts the callback in the CCP, Amazon Connect calls the customer\.
+   + If no agents are available to work on callbacks, the callbacks stay in queue for up to 7 days after they are created\.
+After that, they are automatically removed from the queue\.

-1. If there is no answer, Amazon Connect retries based on the number of times you've specified\.
+1. If there is no answer when the Amazon Connect calls the customer, it retries based on the number of times you've specified\.
 If the call goes to voicemail, it's considered connected\.

 ## Steps to set up queued callback<a name="setup-queued-callback-overview"></a>